 If you look at your business or career goals and they seem more like a wish list, break some of them down into stepping stones.

 Instead of growing 100,000 social media followers by the year’s end, maybe you change it to 10,000 followers.
-That’s not to say 100,000 followers won’t happen at some point, but rather that 10,000 is still a significant and more attainable goal to get you on your way to that even bigger number.
+That’s not to say 100,000 followers won’t happen at some point.
+Rather, 10,000 is still a significant and more attainable goal to get you on your way to that even bigger number.
 Your goals should feel like they stretch your limits but aren’t impossible.

 You’re attached to a certain outcome or timeframe

 Likewise, if you’re too attached to the outcome, your brain is more likely to perceive your endeavor as a failure.
-If you end up with 9,800 new followers instead of 10,000, you can still see and celebrate that accomplishment as a win if you allow yourself.
+If you end up with 9,800 new followers instead of 10,000, celebrate.
+This is an accomplishment and a win if you allow yourself to see it as one.

 Releasing firm expectations from time to time can give you some breathing room to see the goal through until it’s fully accomplished, even if that means taking an extra couple of months.